-Consumers are spoilt for choice these days, with an ever-increasing number of ecommerce sites and online retailers focusing on every niche.
+Consumers are spoilt for choice these days, with an ever-increasing number of eCommerce sites and online retailers focusing on every niche.
 Aside from price and quality, one of the other elements that can help a consumer make a buying decision is the range of delivery options.

-More choice at the online checkout is an important factor for any ecommerce business to grow its customer base and a way to remain competitive in the market.
+More choice at the online checkout is an important factor for any eCommerce business to grow its customer base and a way to remain competitive in the market.
 With a greater selection of delivery options, these are some of the most important ones to offer.

 Same and Next Day Delivery

-Not so long ago the idea of same day delivery was a non-existent concept.
-Now it is offered by a lot of online retailers, with one survey claiming that 49% of shoppers say same day delivery makes them more likely to buy online, while a quarter would abandon their cart if it wasn’t an option.
-The main reason for using same day delivery is when orders are needed urgently, as a very last-minute gift for example.
+Not so long ago the idea of same-day delivery was a non-existent concept.
+Now it is offered by a lot of online retailers, with one survey claiming that 49% of shoppers say same-day delivery makes them more likely to buy online, while a quarter would abandon their cart if it wasn’t an option.
+The main reason for using same-day delivery is when orders are needed urgently, as a very last-minute gift for example.

-It was the increasing amount of ecommerce and online retailers offering next day delivery in the first place that led to same day delivery becoming an option.
+It was the increasing amount of eCommerce and online retailers offering next day delivery in the first place that led to same-day delivery becoming an option.
 In order to be more competitive and stand out, a few businesses introduced it, before others followed suit to keep up with the industry.

 Flexible Time Slots

 Speed isn’t always a priority for consumers, with convenience sometimes more important.
-That’s where providing flexible yet time specific delivery slots can win over consumers.
+That’s where providing flexible yet time-specific delivery slots can win over consumers.
 As many people are at work during the day when couriers are likely to make deliveries, it provides a more understanding solution and can help ensure there are fewer missed deliveries.

-Two hour time slots are most convenient for the majority of consumers.
+Two-hour time slots are most convenient for the majority of consumers.
 However, where such specification isn’t possible, just stating whether it will be in the morning or afternoon will still be appealing to many customers.

-It has always been possible to order deliveries to alternate locations other than your home, such as to work or a friend’s house.
+It has always been possible to order deliveries to alternate locations other than your homes, such as to work or a friend’s house.
 This is ideal for many consumers if they know they probably won’t be home when the delivery is made, but it still requires someone to be present to accept and sometimes sign for it.
-Parcel tracking can be an important option here, especially when consumers are ordering items to other people, for the knowledge that they arrive on time.
+Parcel tracking can be an important option here, especially when consumers are ordering items from other people, for the knowledge that they arrive on time.